microsoft/GPS-Well-Architected-Partner-Training/2. Well-Architected 1 day lab/README.md

-# Well-Architected 1-day lab
+# Well-Architected lab 2022

 &lt; prev &nbsp; \[[Start][start]\] [1][1] &nbsp; [2][2] &nbsp; [3][3] &nbsp; [4][4] &nbsp; [5][5] &nbsp; [6][6] &nbsp; [7][7] &nbsp; [8][8] &nbsp; [next &gt;][next]

 Welcome to the Well-Architected lab.
-This is a 1-day hands-on experience where you will be given a set of challenges to practice the skills you learnt in the [Well-Architected Workshop](https://github.com/microsoft/GPS-Well-Architected-Partner-Training/tree/main/1.%20Well-Architected%20Workshop).
+This is a full-day hands-on experience where you will be given a set of challenges to practice the skills you learnt in the
+[Well-Architected Workshop](https://github.com/microsoft/GPS-Well-Architected-Partner-Training/tree/main/1.%20Well-Architected%20Workshop).

 In this lab you have to review the architecture of the Contoso Inc. Insurance